Find Trade Colleges

 Transportation Supervisor Employment Estimates

-In 2016, there was an estimated number of 204,200 jobs in the United States for Transportation Supervisor.
+In the United States, there were 204,200 jobs for Transportation Supervisor in 2016.
 New jobs are being produced at a rate of 6.6% which is above the national average.
 The Bureau of Labor Statistics predicts 13,500 new jobs for Transportation Supervisor by 2026.
-There will be an estimated 22,600 positions for Transportation Supervisor per year.
+Due to new job openings and attrition, there will be an average of 22,600 job openings in this field each year.

 undefined